prashantvermaiiitb/react-ssr/README.md

       1. > to create the bundle for the server JS and this will be used for running the server.
       2. > Here we have to create webpack.config.js and use it for this purpose.
       3. > Internal & External Node modules are being excluded using special settings, for this webpack-node-externals have been used along with 'target:node' in webpack.config.js
+      4. > for detecting the changes in the File and automatically re-bundle JS using 'watch' mode options as true : https://webpack.js.org/configuration/watch/

-   3. **Continuous Update & Re-run** : Using nodemon for detecting the changes in the File and restarting the server again rather than doing that manually.
-Till this time we do not have this integration, server has to be restarted again & again for loading the changes on the UI.
+   3. **Continuous Update & Re-run** : Using nodemon
+      1. For restarting the server again rather than doing that manually.
+      2. Till the time we do not have this integration, manual server re-start is needed for loading the changes on the UI.

 2.